 Although we have assembled a team of employees with experience developing medicines and obtaining regulatory approval to market those medicines, we have limited experience as a company in drug development.
-Our lead clinical development programs are designed to treat genetic diseases within the CNS, including ALS, FTD, HD and DMD, and we expect to share clinical data in 2022 to provide insight into the clinical effects of PN chemistry to enable decision making.
-With RNA base editing, our initial focus is on using GalNAc-conjugated AIMers to treat hepatic diseases and our lead program is designed to treat AATD.
-We expect to select an AATD AIMer development candidate and initiate IND-enabling toxicology studies in the third quarter of 2022.
+We are a clinical-stage biotechnology company focused on unlocking the broad potential of RNA medicines (also known as oligonucleotides), or those targeting ribonucleic acid (RNA), to transform human health.
+Our RNA medicines platform, PRISM, combines multiple modalities, chemistry innovation and deep insights into human genetics to deliver scientific breakthroughs that treat both rare and prevalent disorders.
+Our toolkit of RNA-targeting modalities includes RNA editing, splicing, antisense silencing and RNA interference, providing us with unique capabilities for designing and sustainably delivering candidates that optimally address disease biology.
+Our lead programs are in rare and prevalent diseases, including AATD, obesity, DMD, and HD.
 As we advance product candidates through preclinical studies and clinical trials, we will need to expand our development, regulatory and manufacturing capabilities or contract with other organizations to provide these capabilities for us.
-In addition, we must manage our relationships with collaborators or partners, suppliers and other organizations, including our collaboration with Takeda.
+In addition, we must manage our relationships with collaborators or partners, suppliers and other organizations, including our collaborations with GSK and Takeda.
 Our ability to manage our operations and future growth will require us to continue to improve our operational, financial and management controls, reporting systems and procedures.
 We may not be able to implement improvements to our management information and control systems in an efficient or timely manner and may discover deficiencies in existing systems and controls.
 In addition, our future growth may require significant capital expenditures and may divert financial resources from other projects, such as the development of our product candidates.
-If we are unable to effectively manage our future growth, our expenses may increase and our ability to generate revenue could be reduced.
+If we are unable to effectively manage our future growth, our expenses may increase and our ability to generate revenue could be redu